GerP22/Odin-recipes/README.md

 # Odin-recipes

-This is my first project of html and it's about recipes
+This is my first project of html and CSS and it's about recipes